AP interview: The Taliban promise all girls in schools soon - ExBulletin

 AP interview: The Taliban promise all girls in schools soon

-KABUL, Afghanistan (AP) Afghanistan’s new Taliban rulers say they hope to be able to open all girls’ schools across the country by the end of March, their spokesman told the Associated Press on Saturday, offering the deadline. the first time to address a key international request. community.
+KABUL, Afghanistan – Afghanistan’s new Taliban rulers say they hope to be able to open all girls’ schools across the country by the end of March, their spokesman told the Associated Press on Saturday, offering the deadline. timeline for addressing a key requirement of the international community. .

 Since taking power from the Taliban in mid-August, girls in much of Afghanistan have not been allowed to return to school beyond the 7th grade.
 The international community, reluctant to formally recognize a Taliban-led administration, is wary of imposing similarly harsh measures as in their time. previous rule 20 years ago.
 At that time, women were banned from education, work and public life.